cerebroapp/cerebro/README.md

 # Cerebro

-> Cerebro is a open-source launcher to improve your productivity and efficiency
+> Cerebro is an open-source launcher to improve your productivity and efficiency

 <img src="./build/icons/128x128.png" align="right"/>